Breakdown of Four Olympic Lifts

 - Step 1: Stand in front of a barbell and grab hold of it with an overhand grip.

 - Step 2: Bend at the knees and bend your body slightly forward.
 Keep your eyes looking straight ahead.

 - Step 3: Position your body in an explosive position and proceed by propelling the barbell up to your chest.
 Rest the barbell on your chest.

 - Step 4: Push the barbell above your head while moving your legs apart.
-You legs should have a lead foot in front of you and a foot behind you for support.
+Your legs should have a lead foot in front of you and a foot behind you for support.

 - Step 5: Hold the barbell above your head and then return it to the floor.

-On of the easiest ways to learn more about how the Olympians train is by becoming a PRO Member and having the access to workout plans, videos and more.
+Also, one of the easiest ways to get more out of your workouts and to learn more about Olympic training is by going PRO and gaining access to certified personal trainers, workout plans, goal trackers, and more!